OLC-Bioinformatics/COWBAT/docs/installation.md

 ### Databases

-Use the database_setup.py script included in the repository.
+Use the database setup script included in OLCTools.
 This will download and set up all required databases.

 NOTE: If you want rMLST databases, you must contact Keith Jolley (keith.jolley@zoo.ox.ac.uk) for an account, and for the necessary keys.

 ```
-python database_setup.py -d /PATH/TO/DESIRED/LOCATION
+python -m databasesetup.database_setup -d /PATH/TO/DESIRED/LOCATION -c /PATH/TO/RMLST/CREDENTIALS
 ```

 ### Testing